 - Contact hours

-- lectures/workshops: 3 hours per week; Practical Classes: 2 hours per week
+- lectures/workshops: up to 2 hours per week

 - The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.